dockfony/dockfony/README.md

 ## Supported Systems

-Vessel requires Docker, and currently only works on Windows, Mac and Linux.
+Dockfony requires Docker, and currently only works on Windows, Mac and Linux.

 > Windows requires running Hyper-V.  Using Git Bash (MINGW64) and WSL are supported.
 Native Windows is still under development.